 The Council on Aging offers daily programs and activities that are designed to meet the social, nutritional, and health needs of Holyoke’s senior citizens.
+If you've come upon an obstacle that isn't mentioned here, give us a call and we'll do our best to assist.

-When we are open fully, we have two full-time vehicles on the road between 8:15 am and 3:30 pm Monday through Friday.
 Take a look at the Transportation Guidelines to see if you qualify before calling to schedule an appointment.

 Medical Equipment Lending